 10. Flickr: Best online photo storage with the most space

 There are a lot of options when it comes to storing your pictures on the cloud, and they include many varying features to consider.
 Whether you like looking at your photos in albums or you want to organize them into folders based on specific people or geographic locations, there is a cloud solution for you.
-And the good news is, a lot of these services are free, so download one and try it out!
+And the good news is that a lot of these services are free, so download one and try it out!